What is exposure compensation?

 - At the beach

-If you’re photographing in snow, the camera will naturally underexpose the image as it’ll be a very bright scene.
+When photographing in snow, your camera will naturally underexpose the image as it’ll be a very bright scene.
 Knowing this, you set the exposure compensation to +2 or +3 EV to compensate by two or three stops so that the image is brighter.

 You can also adjust exposure compensation in 1/3 or 1/2 stop increments for greater accuracy.

-- For a black cat on a dark background
+- A black cat on a dark background

-If you want to photograph a black cat on a dark sofa, the camera will want to over expose the image, because the scene is dark.
+When you photograph a black cat on a dark sofa, the camera will want to over expose the image, because the scene is dark.
 You know this, so you decrease your exposure compensation to -2 or -3 EV.

 Further reading: Using the zone system in photography for perfect exposure